 - The Baths of Caracalla are accessible to wheelchairs and strollers, and the site offers restrooms and a bookshop.
 The ruins are open to the elements, so bring a hat and sunscreen in summer.

 - Visitors must wear clothing that covers shoulders and knees to enter the churches.
 Some churches are not wheelchair accessible.

 - The park and gardens of Villa Celimontana are an ideal spot for a stroll with kids.

 Caelian Hill is located on the southeast corner of the historic center of Rome, along the Tiber River.
 The nearest metro stop is Colosseo, on line B.

 Most of the Baths of Caracalla ruins are outdoors, so visit on a day with clear skies and mild temperatures.
 The quiet churches, on the other hand, provide a cool refuge from the midday summer heat.

-Caelian Hill is the most south-eastern hill of the of the famous “Seven Hills of Rome,” which are located east of the river Tiber and form the geographical heart of Rome, within the walls of the ancient city.
-The other hills are Aventine Hill, Capitoline Hill, Esquiline Hill, Quirinal Hill, Viminal Hill and Palatine Hill, where Romulus founded the city and where the main archaeological remains can still be seen today.
+Caelian Hill is the farthest southeast of Rome’s seven hills, which are all east of the Tiber and form the geographical heart of ancient Rome.
+The other hills are Aventine Hill, Capitoline Hill, Esquiline Hill, Quirinal Hill, Viminal Hill, and Palatine Hill, where legend tells us that Romulus founded the city and where the most famous archaeological ruins can still be seen.